cesarvr/blog/content/post/istio-2.5.md

 We have information about the request and responses.
 Next step is to calculate the time it takes for the target container to resolve a request.

-#### Timing Responses
+#### Latency

-We are going to write two methods to handle the timing, one method will time the beginning of the service transaction (``startProfile``) and a second method time the response (``endProfile``).
+We are going to write two methods to calculate how much it takes for our a service to respond, one method will time the beginning of the service request (``startProfile``) and a second method will time the response (``endProfile``).

-Then we are going to calculate distance and we got our total time:
+Then we are going to calculate difference and we got our total time:

 ```xml
   latency = end_time - start_time